sonic-net/SONiC/doc/k8s/k8s.md

     - Ensures a copy of a Pod is running across a set of nodes in a cluster
     - Used to deploy system daemons such as log collectors and monitoring agents that typically must run on every Node
     - In SONiC use-case, most of the containers can be deployed as DaemonSet.
 By using this feature, k8s will automatically deploy configured Pods to newly added SONiC switches.
+- kubelet
+    - An agent that runs on each node in the cluster.
+It makes sure that containers are running in a pod.

 ## Requirments